antalpe/theta-star/README.md

 # theta-star
-Framework-independent pathfinding algorithm Theta*.
+Framework-independent JavaScript implementation of pathfinding algorithm Theta*.
 Theta* is an any-angle path planning algorithm that is based on the A* search algorithm.
 It can find near-optimal paths with run times comparable to those of A*.

-Searches for the shortest path in the graph.
 How the algorithm works is explained here:
 - https://en.wikipedia.org/wiki/Theta*
 - https://arxiv.org/pdf/1401.3843.pdf (Please note, that their line-of-sight function does not work.
 The line-of-sight algorithm is from here: https://www.baeldung.com/cs/bresenhams-line-algorithm)